Monday, 23 December 2024

 OpenAI employees voice safety concerns over rushed launches and inadequate protocols, questioning the company's commitment to AI safety.

-OpenAI, a leader in developing AI as intelligent as a human, is facing ongoing safety concerns voiced by its employees.
+OpenAI, a leader in developing as intelligent as a human, is facing ongoing safety concerns voiced by its employees.
 Despite being valued at US$80 billion, the nonprofit research lab has been under scrutiny, with employees speaking out in the press and on podcasts about safety issues.
 According to an anonymous source from The Washington Post, OpenAI rushed through safety tests and celebrated their product’s launch prematurely.

 “They planned the launch after-party before knowing if it was safe to launch,” an anonymous employee told The Washington Post.
 “We failed at the process.”